Sheet Pan Pancakes

 Can I make these pancakes dairy-free?

 Absolutely!
-Switch out the dairy ingredients for plant-based butter and milk alternatives.
+Use plant-based butter and milk alternatives to make a dairy-free version of this pancakes in oven recipe.
 You can use soy, oat, or almond milk.

 Why are these pancakes baked at such a high temperature?